Explore Bondford’s Q4 2025 outlook featuring currency dynamics, macroeconomic drivers, and forecasts for USD, EUR, and GBP.

 Source: U.S. Bureau of Labor Statistics

 The near-term outlook for the dollar remains negative.
 Rate cuts are increasingly likely, while the currency’s safe-haven premium has been eroded by political risk.
-From here, two scenarios dominate:

 The euro has been one of 2025’s star performers, rising more than 12% against the dollar year-to-date.
 Its strength, however, reflects relative stability rather than absolute brilliance.
 With the US mired in institutional strain, the UK wrestling with fiscal challenges, and Japan hamstrung by policy uncertainty, the euro has become the least-risky option in a global market short on havens.